 Here are six specific ways to unwind during finals!

 1. Take A Deep Breath

 Meditation has been shown to decrease stress, increase focus and improve quality of sleep.
-But what if you’re not very familiar with meditation—how do you get started?
+But if your student isn’t very familiar with meditation—how does one get started?

 Headspace is a meditation app that informs users about the basics of meditation—how meditation can work depending on the individual, and how meditation can become daily practice.
 Unlike thousands of other “meditation apps” on the market, Headspace is unique in that it participates in constant, clinically-validated research on the effectiveness of its own app.
 Headspace has published 16 of its own studies, it’s referenced in 65 other research studies, and is currently partnered with prestigious scientific research institutions like Stanford University and University of Southern California.

 For all these reasons, downloading this app is a good choice, but the decision is even easier to make considering CMU is now partnered with Headspace.
 Campus Wellness offers free Headspace subscriptions for all university students, faculty and staff, as part of a new initiative towards psychological wellness on campus.

 If a student is new to meditation, Headspace offers a 10-day beginner’s course to get started.
 As students use the app, they can tailor their experience to the sessions they like best, and how much time they have to spare.
 Some sessions are more guided, some are less guided.
 There are different meditation categories, too, for stress, anger, compassion, focus, sleep and more.